 All teams are reminded to always quote their sources

-when publishing proposals including surveys, reports,
+when publishing proposals including surveys, reports, pictures or videos.

 The weight of the proposed activities on the final score will be determined as follows:

 The Jury will rate blogs according to the: